Kyle Rolek, Retirement Planning Specialist

 Unfortunately for retirees, healthcare is inflating at a rate that far exceeds the average of all goods and services as reported through the CPI.

-As shown in the graph below, medical costs have increased by almost 3x the rate of the CPI as a whole between 1985 and 2015.
 As a result, the larger the portion of your household expenses that go to healthcare costs, the higher the rate of inflation you may actually experience in retirement.

 How Will Inflation Impact Expenses In Retirement?

-In 2031, it's protected expenses will be about $84,600 per year.
-Retirement got about $24,600 per year more expensive in only 10 years.
+In the 5th year of retirement at age 70, it's protected expenses will be about $92,100 per year.
+Retirement got about $15,000 per year more expensive in only 5 short years.

-In 2041, it's projected expenses will be about $119,400 per year.
-Retirement got almost $60,000 per year more expensive in 20 years.
+In the 10th year of retirement at age 75, it's protected expenses will be about $109,400 per year.
+Retirement got about $32,000 per year more expensive in only 10 years.

 Won't they spend less on certain activities as they get older?
 Probably.

-Banking on expenses decreasing "later on" in retirement because at some point you'll want to do nothing might not end up working out how you expect.
+Banking on expenses decreasing later on in retirement because at some point you'll want to do nothing might not end up working out how you expect.

-Realistically, activities and the resulting expenses will likely decrease at some point, but "later on" in retirement may be a lot later than you expect.
 This is good news in many ways.
-But it also makes planning for inflation very important if you intend to maintain your standard of living for some time.
+But it also makes planning for inflation very important if you intend to maintain your standard of living during retirement.

 Will Social Security Protect You From Inflation?